plone/documentation/docs/install/containers/examples/swarm/traefik-volto-plone-varnish.md

 docker service scale "${STACK_NAME}_backend=4"
 ```

-The next `docker stack deploy` sets the number of replicas back to the value of `STACK_BACK_REPLICAS`.
+The next `docker stack deploy` sets the number of replicas back to the value of `STACK_BACKEND_REPLICAS`.

 ## Shutdown and cleanup